mnevison/milestone-p1/TESTING.md

 I ran each page of my site through Lighthouse on Google Dev Tools to test the various performance metrics it measures.
 After my initial testing, I wasn't happy with my results so I went back into my HTML and worked on some of the feedback provided.
 I will display both before and after results below for each page on desktop & mobile devices.

+*Lighthouse results range from 0-100.
+Ranges 0-49 are seen as "poor" 50-89 are considered good, and anything over 90 would be excellent.
+The changes I made to increase my scores regarding accessibility were done within my "footer" - my links were aria-hidden: true which causes issues for screen readers.
+I improved my SEO score by added more descriptive meta data within the head section of each page - basic description of the site and details of the author.*

 #### Desktop Results - Before

 ![Home-desktop](https://github.com/mnevison/milestone-p1/blob/5f08638f8091ca24aa4c2ecb7afa05ab8ef19586/testing/lighthouse/home-desktop.png)